We know that copyright can be a lot to get your head around. To help, we've answered some of our most frequently asked questions below.

 Audio-visual: The Screenrights licence grants licensed schools permission to use audio-visual material for educational purposes.
 If you wish to use a film for non-educational purposes such as a movie night, you may be able do so by seeking permission from Roadshow Public Performance Licensing.

 Print: As part of our licence agreement with your school, we may ask you to take part in a data collection process.
-This is generally done over a two-week period, and staff are asked to keep a record of everything they copy and share with students.
+This is generally done over a four week period, and staff are asked to keep a record of everything they copy and share with students.
 We use the information collected from your school and other schools taking part, and process it in order to identify and remunerate the clever people that created the work you have copied.

 Music: We collect sample data from schools regarding the music they use.
 To assist in our distribution process we may request information from you regarding the music used in your school.
 You can also contact us directly if your school would like to participate in our distribution sample.